ucsb-cs24/f19/_info/grades.md

 ready: true
 ---

-# This page will contain a link to see your complete grade breakdown after the final is graded
+# This page will contain your complete grade breakdown after the final is graded

 <!--